M & N

 The vibe

 Dress to impress.
 Hollywood glamour meets Mexico City magic.
-Think Academy Awards, not a garden party.
+Think Academy Awards or Met Gala, not a garden party.

 For her

 Column gowns, dramatic sleeves, rich fabrics.
-Velvet, silk, satin, organza.
+Velvet, silk, satin, organza, feathers.
 A well-cut pantsuit in a jewel tone is also a strong move.
 The goal is something that has a real moment to it.

 For him

-A tuxedo — full stop.
+While a tuxedo is strongly preferred and appropriate for a black tie occasion, it's not a hard requirement to join us.
 Black jacket, bow tie, white dress shirt.
 Cufflinks and a pocket square.
 Suspenders, not a belt.
 Patent leather or polished dress shoes.
 Feel free to dress it up and accessorize as you see fit.

 Not sure where to start?